-Some PEA’s can be based on a large database of test work and site information while others may rely on very preliminary data and require design projections based on that data.
-Some PEA’s may have production schedules consisting largely on Inferred resources while other schedules may be based on higher proportion of Indicated resource.
-Some PEA’s are able to incorporate information from advanced socio-environmental work while other PEA’s may not have access to such information.
-Therefore one should not view all PEA’s are being created equal.
+Some PEA’s might be based on a large database of test work and site information while others may rely on very preliminary data and require design projections based on that data.

-The sequential PEA approach is a good way to continue advancement of the project without making the big step to a pre-feasibility or feasibility study.
-Perhaps the project is still growing in size and a feasibility study at this stage would not be presenting the true potential, hence the updated PEA.
+The sequential PEA approach is a convenient way to continue advancement of the project without making the step to a Pre-Feasibility study or bigger step to a Feasibility study.
+Maybe the project is still growing in size and a feasibility study at this stage would not be presenting the true potential, hence the updated PEA.

 For example the typical “The reader is cautioned that Inferred Resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that value from such Resources will be realized either in whole or in part.”
-In this cautionary statement there is no mention of all the other speculative assumptions that may have been used in the study.
+In that cautionary statement there is no mention of all the other speculative assumptions that may have been used in the study.

 For example, the Inferred resource may not be that significant however the amount of metallurgical test work might be a more significant uncertainty.
 The previous cautionary language doesn’t address this issue.
 Therefore it is important to consider the chapters in the Report pertaining to risks and recommendations for a more complete picture of the entire report.